makerinc/nav-sdk/README.md

 export default MyCustomProductCard;
 ```

-> **⚠️ Important Note:** The `react` import from `@makerinc/nav-sdk` is required for the hooks to correctly work inside Nav as React would not recognize and track hook usage correctly if the instances are different.
-If you wish to use your existing React component in Nav, you can simply replace the react import like so:
+> **⚠️ Important Note:** The `react` import from `@makerinc/nav-sdk` is required for the hooks to correctly work inside Nav as React would not recognize and track hook usage correctly when the instances are different.
+>
+>If you wish to use your existing React component in Nav, you can simply replace the react import in your component like so:
 > #### Before:
 > ```tsx
 > import React, {useState, useMemo, ...others} from "react";